slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 ### Skippability and underfills

-When no eligible asset is found for a time slot:
+When no eligible asset is found for a grid block:

 - **Skippable segments**: If a segment cannot be filled and skipping is allowed, the playlog builder creates a gap event or moves to the next segment
 - **Underfill handling**: If a grid block is partially filled (e.g., 20 minutes of content in a 30-minute slot), the system may: